 Bottom Line

-Italian for “prodigy,” the La Sportiva Prodigio is a standout performer for runners or hikers who move fast in the mountains.
+The La Sportiva Prodigio 2 is a standout performer for runners or hikers who move fast in the mountains.
 This trail running shoe’s performance, fit, and light weight make it a nimble and agile option for challenging terrain.
 Tested in the alpine of Alaska’s Chugach Range, the Prodigio ranks high on our list of the best men’s hiking shoes.

-The Prodigio is a unique shoe that offers some compelling features.
-Its performance fit is slightly narrow, giving it a sleek and trim feel.
+The Prodigio 2 is a unique shoe with compelling features.
+It features a performance fit, giving it a sleek and trim feel.
 A slight rocker enhances a comfortable gait without sacrificing traction.
-4mm lugs with softer rubber on the inside and more rigid on the outside offers solid grip, no matter the surface.
+Four-millimeter lugs with softer rubber on the inside and more rigid on the outside offer solid grip, no matter the surface.
 La Sportiva’s mid-foot wrapping system secures the foot even while moving through off-camber terrain.
 While clambering through boulder fields and traversing technical ridgelines in Alaska’s Chugach Range, we loved this shoe’s technical abilities.

-Being a performance oriented shoe, the Prodigio favors specificity over mass appeal.
-Its narrower fit may not be a good choice for wider feet, and the stiffer midsole is not as comfortable as more plush shoes on the market.
-Sizing can be tricky – we suggest sizing up a half size from your normal shoe size – and the stiff ankle collar is uncomfortable during the break in period.
-If you’re someone who prioritizes performance above all else, though, the Prodigio is the perfect choice for your next pursuit on the trails or in the mountains.
+This latest version improves upon its predecessor by widening the toe box and incorporating a more plush, comfortable midsole.
+Even with these upgrades aimed at greater mass appeal, the Prodigio 2 remains a niche product.
+Its slightly narrower fit may not be a good choice for wider feet.
+And being very lightweight (1 pound, 2.3 ounces), it might not provide the durability and protection of a heavier shoe.
+Sizing can also be tricky.
+We suggest sizing up a half size from your normal shoe size.
+If you’re someone who prioritizes performance above all else, the Prodigio 2 is the perfect choice for your next pursuit on the trails or in the mountains.

 Quick Specs